xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

 order: 50
 published: true
 ---
-The [Call for Price](https://market.x-cart.com/addons/call-for-price.html "Call for Price") module allows you to hide the price and "Add to cart" button for particular products and show a messsage instead.
-The module is included into the X-Cart Ultimate edition and is paid for X-Cart Business and Multivendor.
+The [Call for Price](https://market.x-cart.com/addons/call-for-price.html "Call for Price") addon allows you to hide the price and "Add to cart" button for particular products and show a message instead.

-To install the addon follow instructions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}
+To install the addon, follow instructions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}

-Once enabled open the addon _Settings page_ if you need to change the default 'Call for price' message:
+Once the addon has been enabled, you can change the default 'Call for price' message.

+To do so, open the addon _Settings page_:

 ![settings-1.png]({{site.baseurl}}/attachments/ref_3K1pJExV/settings-1.png)